catalyst-cloud/catalystcloud-docs/source/access-control.rst

   that signed up for the account.

 The project users panel allows project admins and moderators to perform administrative functions.
 Users can be added, removed or updated from here.
 If updating a user who is currently logged in to the Dashboard, that user will be automatically required to re-authenticate.
-If updating one's own roles, these will take effect on the next login.
+If updating one's own roles, these will take effect on the next log in.

 *****
 Roles
 *****

-Below is a drecription of the roles available on the Catalyst Cloud and the actions they allow to be performed.
+Below is a description of the roles available on the Catalyst Cloud and the actions they are allowed to perform.

 Compute Start/Stop
 ------------------